 View Trent Severn Sea-Doo Tour – Young’s Point to Bobcaygeon in a larger map

 The summer population of the Kawarthas uses the locks frequently for both day trips and overnight tours.
-This traffic making its six locks, especially Bobcaygeon and Rosedale, the busiest on the system.
+This traffic makes its six locks, especially Bobcaygeon and Rosedale, the busiest on the system.
 Balsam Lake is the Trent-Severn’s height of land.
 So the Kirkfield Lift Lock provides the linkage between its two major watersheds.
-From Kirkfield, the Trent which flows east into the Kawarthas and Lake Ontario.
-And west into the Severn, flowing through Lake Simcoe and Georgian Bay.
+From Kirkfield, the Trent flows east into the Kawarthas and Lake Ontario.
+And west into the Severn, draining through Lake Simcoe and Georgian Bay.

 It’s crucial to remember that the ubiquitous marker buoys reverse here.
 From Trenton to Kirkfield red is on the right.
 But from Kirkfield to Port Severn, red switches to the left.

 As a Kawartha cottager myself, I was especially intrigued to cruise through towns like Peterborough, Lakefield, Buckhorn, Bobcaygeon, and Fenelon Falls.
-All places I’d visited by car, never by Sea Doo riding.
+All places I’d visited by car, never on PWC adventures.
 Out of curiosity, we steered into Chemong Lake for a visit.
 Then we eyeballed the shoreline of Lower Buckhorn’s Deer Bay before running the length of Pigeon Lake and into Bobcaygeon to top up our fuel (kilometer 222).
 With almost 100 klicks under our belts for the day, we docked at Eganridge about 5:30.
-And were whisked to our luxury room in a golf cart!
+And the resort whisked us to our luxury room in a golf cart!

 Trent Severn Waterway Sea Doo Tour Day 4 – Bobcaygeon to Orillia…